-In this article we explain a great way to solve food waste AD plant pipe blockage problems, by using pumps which are highly efficient in pumping difficult to pump fluids.
+In this article, we explain a highly effective way to solve food waste digestion plant pipe blockage problems, by using specialist pumps that are highly efficient in pumping difficult to pump fluids.

 Pipe Blockages – An Increasing Problem for Food Waste Biogas Plants

-A recurring topic which came up was the significant number of UK biogas plants which have recently been afflicted by pipe blockages.
-Back in 2014, when this article appeared in its original form, there were many cases resulting in long plant outages, and substantial lost biogas production.
+A recurring topic that came up was the significant number of UK biogas plants that have been afflicted by pipe blockages.
+Back in 2014, when this article appeared in its original form, there were many cases resulting in long plant outages, and very substantial lost biogas production.

-Pipework systems in which substrate flow has become blocked, may have to be dismantled to physically clean them.
-That can be difficult unless process design pipe layouts are designed for this to be done.
-Watch our video in which we took this to heart – just like Verder Pumps did many years ago!
+Pipework systems in which substrate flow has become blocked may have to be dismantled to physically clean them.
+That can be difficult unless process design pipe layouts, and pumps, are designed for this to be done.
+Watch our video below in which we took this to heart – just like Verder Pumps did many years ago!

 (Please try not to get too emotional while watching!!)

-2014 UK Government-led Push Toward Reducing Food Waste Raises Number of Food Waste Pump Blockage Incidents
+2014 UK Government-led Push Toward Reducing Food Waste Raised the Number of Food Waste Pump Blockage Incidents

-The recent UK government-led push toward reducing food waste, and digesting what remains, rather than sending it to landfill, has resulted in a lot of additional biogas plants accepting this type of waste in the last year.
+The recent UK government-led push toward reducing food waste, and digesting what remains, rather than sending it to landfill, resulted in a lot of additional biogas plants accepting this type of waste in 2014.

 So, it is not only UK based experts that have been caught out!
 There are two main problems which have been causing blockages.
 These are foreign matter, and the high viscosity of much food waste.